kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 said **thank you** to GitLab for being so open.

 The last thing I'd like to highlight is the power of Facebook.
 It's amazing how powerful it grew in some years.
-I am certain that BKK and T-Systems would have never asked for apology if people hadn't started war on the internet, although it's really sad that the fear from the fury on the internet was their main motivator to admit the issues with their system and finally publicly apologize.
-It is fascinating to experience that Facebook is not only suitable for spreading "fake news", but in the same time it can
+I am certain that BKK and T-Systems would have never asked for apology if people hadn't started war on the internet.
+Although it's really sad that the fear from the online fury was their main motivator to admit the issues with their system.
+The really fascinating thing about Facebook is to experience that it is not only suitable for spreading "fake news", but it can actually force certain people to back off from constant lying.

 ## Media coverage